you’re allowed to know how it’s made.

 distillation

-each batch is distilled using a 55-gallon pot still (i’ve named it moira) that is easily modified, which makes us very excited for future projects. however, the way we have the still set up for our current batches is as a classic pot still. the neck of the still is about the same height as the pot and even though you see sight glasses in the neck, there aren’t any plates installed in those segments. the lyne arm is angled up slightly (i’d say it’s about a 30-degree incline), which increases reflux ever so slightly. that feeds into a shell and tube condenser that’s cooled with room temperature water. the kettle is heated electrically and i tend to run it low and slow. each distillation takes about 5 hours.
+each batch is distilled using a 55-gallon mile-hi distilling pot still (i’ve named it moira) that is easily modified, which makes us very excited for future projects. however, the way we have the still set up for our current batches is as a classic pot still. the neck of the still is about the same height as the pot and even though you see sight glasses in the neck, there aren’t any plates installed in those segments. it is just a pot still. the lyne arm is very slightly angled upwards, which increases reflux a touch. that feeds into a shell and tube condenser that’s cooled with room temperature water. the kettle is heated electrically and i tend to run it low and slow. each distillation takes about 5 hours.

 dunder

-dunder is the liquid that’s left over in the still after a stripping run. it’s also known as stillage or backset. it doesn’t contain any alcohol but it’s filled with minerals, long chain fatty acids, microbial biomass, and polyphenols. it can be recycled into the next fermentation batches, where it provides nutrients for the yeast and slightly decreases the pH of the fermentation. this can help optimize the fermentation conditions. it’s also been known to add complexity to the rum’s flavor profile. it’s one variable we play around with, so we save the dunder after every stripping run. all the dunder gets blended into our dunder pit (which is not actually a pit in the ground, it’s just a 1000 liter tote). after a only a few days of sitting, our dunder grows this really cool pellicle layer on top!
+dunder is the liquid that’s left over in the still after a stripping run. it’s also known as stillage or backset. it doesn’t contain any alcohol but it’s filled with minerals, long chain fatty acids, microbial biomass, and polyphenols. it can be recycled into the next fermentation batches, where it provides nutrients for the yeast and slightly decreases the pH of the fermentation. from what we’ve observed, this increases ester production while decreasing amyl alcohol production. i like to think of it as adding complexity to the rum’s flavor profile. it’s one variable we play around with, so we save the dunder after every stripping run. all the dunder gets blended into our dunder pit (which is not actually a pit in the ground, it’s just a 1000 liter tote). after only a few days of sitting, our dunder grows this really cool pellicle layer on top!

 bottling